enzotiberghien/tic_tac_toe/README.md

 # tic_tac_toe
-Tic Tac Toe game available in two game-mode: single-player (against an AI) and multi-player (against a user)
+Tic Tac Toe game available in two gamemodes: singleplayer (against an AI) and multiplayer (against a user)